VolVox99/Typing-Test-Site/README.md

 ## Typing test site

 You type out the prompt and it tells you your words per minutes.
-I made this site to learn react.
+Live site: https://wpmtest.netlify.app/